-40. Contingencies
+36. Contingencies

-As of December 31, 2016 and 2015, there are claims filed against the Financial Group in ordinary civil and commercial lawsuits, as well as payment requests issued by the tax authorities.
+As of December 31, 2016 and 2015, there are claims filed against the Institution in ordinary civil and commercial lawsuits, as well as payment requests issued by the tax authorities.
 However, according to its attorneys, the claims filed are considered without merit and, in the event of adverse rulings, its financial position would not be significantly affected.
-For such purpose, the Financial Group has weighted the impact of each one and has recorded a reserve for \$311 and \$313 in these cases.
+For such purpose, the Institution has weighted the impact of each one and has recorded a reserve for \$298 and \$300 in these cases.

-At December 31, 2016 and 2015, certain labor lawsuits have been filed against the Financial Group.
-However, its attorneys consider that these claims are without merit and that an adverse outcome would not significantly affect the Financial Group's financial position.
-Consequently, the Financial Group has analyzed the effect of each of these lawsuits and has recorded a reserve of \$281 and \$245 for labor lawsuits.
+At December 31, 2016 and 2015, certain labor lawsuits have been filed against the Institution.
+However, its attorneys consider that these claims are without merit and that an adverse outcome would not significantly affect the Institution's financial position.
+Consequently, at December 31, 2016 and 2015, the Institution has analyzed the effect of each of these lawsuits and has recorded a reserve of \$281 and \$229 for labor lawsuits.

-41. Subsequent events
+37. Subsequent events

-The Stockholders' Special Meeting of January 27, 2017 approved the merger of BBVA Bancomer, S.A., Institución de Banca Múltiple, Grupo Financiero BBVA Bancomer, as the absorbing company, with the entities denominated Hipotecaria Nacional, S.A. de C.V., Sociedad Financiera de Objeto Múltiple, Entidad Regulada, Grupo Financiero BBVA Bancomer; Desitel Tecnología and Sistemas, S.A. de C.V. and Betese, S.A. de C.V. as the absorbed entities.
+The Stockholders' Special Meeting of January 27, 2017 approved the merger of BBVA Bancomer, S.A., Institución de Banca Múltiple, Grupo Financiero BBVA Bancomer, as the absorbing company, with the entities denominated Hipotecaria Nacional, S.A. de C.V., Sociedad Financiera de Objeto Múltiple, Entidad Regulada, Grupo Financiero BBVA Bancomer; Desitel Tecnología y Sistemas, S.A. de C.V. and Betese, S.A. de C.V. as the absorbed entities.
 The merger took effect as of February 15, 2017.